BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Exhausted, disconnected, or dissociated from ones healthy Energy/Arousal/Activation system.

-Finally a few modern day Experts, actively working to advance the Field of Stress Research and social awareness of how we can better cope with, and even thrive in relationship to our Stress Response.
+Finally a few modern day Experts, actively working to advance the field of Stress Research and support more social awareness of how we can better cope with and even thrive in relationship to our Stress Response.

-I am thankful for reading these authors, who's books I have appreciated and are helping me garnish a wider perspective on the impacts of stress on a Bio/Psycho/Social level include:
+I am thankful for these researches and authors, who's books have helped me deepen my understanding and relationship to my own stress, as well as garnish a wider perspective on the impacts of stress on a collective Bio/Psycho/Social level.

 Robert M. Sapolsky (Primtologist & Nueroscientist) Author of Why Zebras Don't get Ulcers | A guide to stress, stress related disease, and coping